GoogleChrome/developer.chrome.com/site/en/docs/devtools/device-mode/testing-other-browsers/index.md

   of 2000+ browsers & operating systems.
 Users will be able to record video of complex bugs and eve share it via integrations like MS Teams, Slack and more.
 Users can speed-up their testing by running tests in parallel.
+  - [TestingBot (commercial)][15] helps you to do both manual testing and automated testing on 3000+ browser & operating system combinations.
+Test both your websites and mobile apps on TestingBot's emulators and physical devices.

 [1]: https://developer.mozilla.org/en-US/docs/Tools/Responsive_Design_Mode
 [2]: https://docs.microsoft.com/en-us/microsoft-edge/devtools-guide/emulation